CravingCrates/AnkiCollab-Plugin/Getting_Started.md

 - You are now ready to go into the AnkiCollab world and improve decks! 👍

 # Credits
-This guide was written by Andrew, and we would like to extend our sincere thanks for his contributions.
+This guide was written by Andre, and we would like to extend our sincere thanks for his contributions.
 With his expertise and commitment, this tutorial has become a valuable resource for all those who read it.
 Thank you, Andrew, for your hard work and dedication